Skip to main content

 LOCAL EXPERTISE

-Renovating Old Northeast, Kenwood, Roser Park, and Historic Uptown homes since 2016 with ~20 years combined leadership experience.
+Renovating Old Northeast, Kenwood, Roser Park, and Historic Uptown homes since 2016 with nearly 20 years of combined construction and real estate experience across leadership.
 We know the St. Petersburg Historic Preservation Office, the Secretary of the Interior Standards, and the quirks of early 1900s construction.

-Recognized by Preserve the Burg for a whole-house historic remodel.
+Studs-out rebuilds on hundred-year-old wood single-family homes across St. Petersburg historic districts.
 Per Jeremy Wharton: "the house probably honestly should have been torn down, but we went through a historic remodel and basically rebuilt from the studs out a hundred-year-old wood single-family home."
 Free 48-hour estimates for any historic district project.
-Navigating St. Petersburg's COA dual-track approval process since 2016.
+Navigating St. Petersburg's COA dual-track approval process since 2016, with nearly 20 years of combined construction and real estate experience.

 Who We Build For